Guarini Institute for Global Legal Studies: Global Law & Tech

 In fall 2018, JD and LLM students in the International Organizations Clinic worked with the World Bank’s legal counsel on devising a suitable data governance framework for the Bank’s operations.

-In spring 2019, students admitted to the new externship program will work with international organizations to explore implementation of data governance and examine other legal and ethical issues relevant to the deployment of digital technology in humanitarian and development contexts.
+In spring 2019, students admitted to the new externship program are working with international organizations to explore implementation of data governance and examine other legal and ethical issues relevant to the deployment of digital technology in humanitarian and development contexts.

 Additional opportunities will be announced as they become available.
 Follow us on Twitter and join our mailing list to receive updates.